 Mass Communication Specialist 1st Class Jordyn Diomede reported to Recruit Training Command, Great Lakes, Illinois, in October 2010, as a master-at-arms.

 Her duty stations as a master-at-arms include Naval Station Norfolk, where she provided anti-terrorism and force protection security for the waterfront, and Coastal Riverine Group 2 in Manama, Bahrain, where she supported missions aboard USNS Alan Shepard, USNS Pecos and USNS Tippecanoe.
 Her responsibilities included providing 360-degree force protection for the Military Sealift Command vessels operating throughout the 5th Fleet area of operations.

 She left active duty in 2014 and joined the Naval Reserve.
 She converted to mass communication specialist (MC) in 2016 after successfully completing the Basic Public Affairs Specialist Course at the Defense Information School.

 She returned to active duty in 2018 and served aboard USS Emory S. Land (AS 39) as a photographer, writer, social media manager, leading petty officer (LPO), and lead editor of Landmark, the ship’s magazine.

 She holds a bachelor’s degree in public relations from Suffolk University in Boston.

-Her awards include one Navy and Marine Corps Commendation medal and three Navy and Marine Corps Achievement medals.
+Her awards include one Navy and Marine Corps Commendation Medal, three Navy and Marine Corps Achievement Medals, and the Military Outstanding Volunteer Service Medal.
 She was also selected as USS Emory S. Land’s 2019 Junior Sailor of the Year, and earned her enlisted surface warfare specialist and expeditionary warfare specialist qualifications.